htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

    % Determine how many qubits are needed to define this system nqubits = log2(LSquared);
    % Determine how often the state of the AFAI system is quantum entangled
-   % with the external qubit. measint = 1000 would mean that the AFAI is
+   % with the external qubit. measint = 1000 would mean that each site of the
-   % quantum entangled with the external qubit 1000 times per driving step
+   % AFAI is quantum entangled with an external qubit 1000 times per driving
-   % whereas if measint = 1/100, then it would be entangled after 100 driving
+   % step whereas if measint = 1/100, then it would be entangled after 100
-   % steps.
+   % driving steps.
    measint = 1000;
    % Determine how the code is going to run depending on whether the AFAI
    % system is going to be entangled multiple times per driving step or if it